Education is fast becoming a new standard in the world of recruitment. Is it enough anymore to simply list your studies and the year completed?

 Short courses, workshops, and community classes suggest a diverse academic history and show a balance between your career aspirations and personal interests.

 Make a brief mention in your cover letter of your most recent education.
 As a general rule, this means any training that has been undertaken within the last year.
 This will help to separate your achievements and enhance readability in the education section of your resume.

-If you have over five years of industry experience, this is a great method to highlighting your knowledge without adjusting the hierarchy of your application.
+If you have over five years of industry experience, this is a great method of highlighting your knowledge without adjusting the hierarchy of your application.

-Demonstrate a commitment to your industry beyond the ‘stock standard’ education pathway by making mention of any unique experiences that are directly applicable to your job.
+Demonstrate a commitment to your industry beyond the ‘stock standard’ education pathway.
+Make it by mentioning any unique experiences that are directly applicable to your job.

 Further learning suggests to an employer an open mind and proactive attitude – the hallmark of innovators.

 If you are a recent university graduate with a notably high GPA or have finished a TAFE course and had your project featured, these are special achievements that deserve inclusion.

 Education pathways continue to become more accessible.
 It is harder to stand out amongst the sea of credentials.
 By clearly showing a point of difference you can position yourself as a unique candidate in the job search.

 Awards are a fantastic method to bring out your best qualities on paper.
 Without repeating what you have already said.
 If you were elected a keynote speaker for a university presentation, this shows confidence and leadership without needing to spell it out.